-Having lived through the Los Angeles riots, I have seen first-hand what people are capable of when they are pissed off.
+Having lived through the Los Angeles riots in the 90’s, I have seen first-hand what people are capable of when they are pissed off.
 They will burn down their own neighborhoods, loot their own stores, and shoot each other.
 Although I didn’t live in New Orleans, I did see what people will do when they have no food, no shelter, and nothing better to do.
 They stole from private citizens, trashed stores and in some cases abandoned people in need.
 The same thing happened in Furgeson, Charlotte and Baltimore.
 Looters and rioters will steal anything they can get their hands on (even Cat-in-The-Hat books).

 These are the situations I’m preparing for.
 Not “Mad Max” nuclear Armageddon.
 Just a little food storage and other necessities.
 The fact is, our government is out of control, spending money it doesn’t have.
 The only way politicians can afford to keep government running is to borrow and print more money, which leads to inflation.
 Conversely, if job growth is stagnant or we have a currency war with the rest of the world, deflation kicks in which is really bad for people who save money.

 At the same time, escalating unrest in the middle east will cause uncertainty in oil prices, which will lead to higher gasoline prices.
 Especially if Iran creates a nuclear weapon or speculation goes crazy.
 These events combined along with a poor economy, could trigger a situation where food will be hard to come by.
 Here’s my thinking as to why.